2021 - Midtown Farm Medicines

 Beyond food production, there are many other aspects to the Midtown Farm.
 These include tending to livestock, organizing the community, and creating and promoting local art - all of which aim to preserve and embody traditional practices.
 In 2021, a communal space was initiated and built using traditional earth works and passive rainwater harvesting techniques (Photo above).
 This gathering space has been planted with numerous native plants with the goal of eventually being shaded by a mature mesquite tree canopy, and providing an interpretive garden showcasing other Southwestern native plants as they would be cultivated traditionally.
 Upon completion, the garden will be used as an educational resource for the Tucson community, featuring a variety of southwestern plants of the Sonoran desert and their traditional uses.

-(Photo above) Visitors can connect to the educational content in two ways: A QR coded interpretive sign located on the site connects garden visitors to the educational content created for 8 of the native plants valued traditionally for their medicinal benefits.
+(Photo left) Visitors can connect to the educational content in two ways: A QR coded interpretive sign located on the site connects garden visitors to the educational content created for 8 of the native plants valued traditionally for their medicinal benefits.
 Alternatively, digital visitors to the Campus Arboretum site, may also directly access the educational content from any remote location using the links below.
 The list below includes some of the medicinal plants that can be found at the Midtown Farm site with hyperlinks to the educational content created for 8 species.
 Plant names are listed in order with their scientific name (far left), followed by their English, Spanish and Tohono O'odham common names (respectively from left to right).

 Sonoran Native Medicinal Plant List: